 Perception: It’s just for people with dependents.

 Reality: It can be used as a flexible planning tool that provides liquidity, and the survivor benefit is generally not considered taxable income.

 Though term life insurance is designed to replace the income of a breadwinner if the unthinkable happens, what’s called a “permanent” policy has an investment component that can potentially be helpful for things such as keeping the family business functioning or paying estate taxes after death.

 Perception: The risk of long-term disability is too minimal to worry about.

-Reality: Sadly, today’s 20-year-olds have a 30% chance of becoming disabled for at least six months before age 67, the Social Security Administration estimated in 2011.
+Reality: Sadly, 20-year-old workers have a 25% chance of becoming disabled before age 67, the Social Security Administration estimated in 2017.

 If you’re out of work for an extended period, the lost income can easily reach six figures or more.
 Even if your profession isn’t strenuous, you may not be in the clear – cancer is the second-leading cause of claims, according to insurer Sun Life Financial.

 A 20-year-old worker has a 25% chance of becoming disabled before age 67.

 What about that government safety net, you say?
 Workers who pay into the system are eligible to apply for Social Security disability insurance, but the average benefit in 2016 was just $1,167 a month.